Jack Dragna

 Las Vegas Mob Museum lecture, Southland Syndicates

 If the local mafia hadn’t entered politics or muscled into the Combination’s gambling rackets, Guy McAfee and his associates might have stayed in the City of Angels.
 And if they did, who knows what Las Vegas would be like today.
 But the Italians can’t take all the credit.
-Several other driving forces motivated the California departure as well.
-This included the crusading efforts of new mayor Fletcher Bowron, the overzealous antics of Governor Earl Warren, and the muscle of a new arrival--syndicate man Benjamin Siegel landed in the second half of the 1930s.
+Several other driving forces helped motivate their California departure.
+This included the crusading efforts of new mayor Fletcher Bowron, the overzealous antics of Governor Earl Warren, and the muscle of a newer arrival--syndicate man Benjamin Siegel landed in late 1936.

 The Combination departed Los Angeles in 1938 and '39 and quickly pioneered what is now referred to as the Fremont District, having a hand in the Frontier Club, El Rancho, Pioneer Club, the Golden Nugget, and a variety of other projects.
 Guy McAfee is even credited with branding Las Vegas Boulevard, “the Strip,” naming it after Hollywood’s own Sunset Strip.
 Who would have ever thought the guys who couldn’t hack it in L.A. would make such a big splash in Southern Nevada?

 Jack Dragna and Benjamin “Bugsy” Siegel are often portrayed as bitter enemies, with Dragna typically cast in a subservient role in the old mob books and cinema.
 Some theories even stipulate the powers back East, big names like Lucky Luciano, delivered an ultimatum, personally telling Jack Dragna to stay out of Siegel’s way.
 Although this makes for a very cinematic noir plot, Siegel's move had absolutely nothing to do with expanding New York's interests.
-And there isn't any creditable proof that backs this claim.
-In reality, for Siegel, getting out of New York was about survival rather than any kind of expansion.
-Special Prosecutor Tom Dewey had just put away Luciano on a trumped up charge of compulsory prostitution and Siegel was now in his sights.
-Siegel’s pals--Lucky Luciano, Meyer Lansky, and others--probably urged him to get the Hell out of the Big Apple.
-His sister lived in Los Angeles, he'd visited several times, and loved Hollywood, so relocating there made perfect sense.
+In reality, getting out of New York was about survival.
+When Special Prosecutor Tom Dewey put away Luciano on a trumped up charge of compulsory prostitution, Siegel became the new target in Dewey's sights.
+Siegel’s pals probably urged him to get the Hell out of the Big Apple.
+He loved Hollywood and his sister was already established in the area, so relocating to the West Coast made perfect sense.

-The topic of this common mob misconception is breached in The Last Testament of Bill Bonanno.
-The son of Bonanno family Boss, Joe Bonanno, explained that “The truth is that it wasn’t the Commission who sent Bugsy Siegel to California.
+In The Last Testament of Bill Bonanno, son of Bonanno family Boss, Joe Bonanno, explained that “The truth is that it wasn’t the Commission who sent Bugsy Siegel to California.
 The Commission did not have the authority to make that decision.”
 Despite pop culture depictions, the Commission didn't govern internal family business; it merely existed to keep peace among the various families.
 And sending a Jew to invade a Sicilian’s territory would have had the opposite effect.
-The very idea goes against the entire premise of the Commission.
+The very idea goes against the entire premise.
 Jews and Italians were now working together—which is exactly what came to pass in Los Angeles.

 Fiction about the Commission and about Ben Siegel’s move to L.A. have been perpetuated by countless authors and crime journalists.
 The mythology surrounding “Bugsy” was certainly strengthened by Turkus and Feder's 1951 bestseller, Murder Inc, which became a syndicated column shortly after Jack Dragna's passing.
 While certainly insightful for its time, the true crime title gave birth to an inaccurate theme when Turkus mistakenly used the word “lieutenants” to describe Dragna and Cohen.
 While many an author since has used this line to suggest the pair were on an even plane (and subordinate to Siegel), this was not the authors' intent.
 In fact, the text indicates Jack Dragna was Ben Siegel’s “most valuable asset” out West.
 By their estimation, Mickey Cohen was nothing more than a mere “small shot” who went “for the sandwiches when the big-boys have their hotel room sessions.”
 Somewhere along the way, Hollywood and a bevy of crime writers managed to get the relationships backward.